Senate Democrats urge U.S. to stop funding GHF, resume support for U.N. food distribution in Gaza as more starve

 They also asked Rubio about the procurement mechanism that resulted in the $30 million in funding, and they want to know who signed the agreement, who might be liable for compliance violations and whether officials were aware of potential concerns raised by USAID about "GHF's ability to protect Palestinians while delivering food aid."

-The State Department has not responded to a CBS News request for comment about the senators' letter.
+The State Department said it generally does not comment on congressional correspondence.
 A department spokesperson said Friday that the funding has been allocated, but it has not yet been disbursed to GHF.

 On Saturday, amid international outcry, the Israel Defense Force began airdrops of humanitarian aid into Gaza and said it would establish humanitarian corridors to "enable the safe movement of UN convoys delivering food and medicine to the population."